dusojanotik/react-useOriginLocation/README.md

 ## Usage

-`useDimensions` returns an origin location of your site.
+`useOriginLocation` returns an origin location of your site.

 ```javascript
 import useOriginLocation from 'react-use-origin-location';